VictoriaT87/disney-movie-quiz/README.md

 ### Results Section

   - The Results Section will automatically show when the user has finished answering all 10 questions.
-  - The results show as a paragraph with a score marked out of the total questions.
+  - The results show as an image and a paragraph with a score marked out of the total questions.
 The score is calculated through JavaScript and increments each time an answer is selected.
 There are 3 possible paragraphs of text to return, depending on the score the user received.
   - After the results div, there is a restart button.
 This reloads the quiz and resets all scores and the username.

 ![Results Section](assets/documentation/results.png)